課程

 詳細を見る MIMA Search

 This course is an opportunity for students to learn about photography and landscape along with the modern metropolis of Tokyo in which they find themselves.
-In this age inundated with Instagram, it aims to encourage students to slow down to think on photography both as an artistic medium and a tool for contemplation.
-And it hopes students will learn about Tokyo and improve photographic skills.
+In this age inundated with Instagram, it aims to encourage students to slow down to think on photography both as an artistic medium and a tool for contemplation, to learn about Tokyo and improve photographic skills.

 時間割コードを開く